CameronPS/Instant-Messenger-Application/README.md

 # Instant-Messenger-Application
-An application built for an introduction to programming course, for an optional assignment of our own choosing.
+An application built for an Introduction to Programming course, for an optional assignment of our own choosing.
 A video of it being demonstrated can be viewed here: https://youtu.be/ssy7xoHFuTY .

 To run launch the server (assign3server.py) and then launch as many clients (assign3client.py) as desired.
 The server IP address is required for connecting clients.
 This can be found by running a client on the server computer, as it displays the computer’s IP address.